mhyatt000/retexture/README.md

 * gpu rendering does not work (easily)
     * in the current state, a black image is created
     * blender provides lower level gpu support... see [docs](https://docs.blender.org/api/current/gpu.html)
+* external libraries arediscouraged
+    * blender uses its own python distro & environment
+    * used sys.path.insert as a workaround
+    * custom packages do not work with blender (TBD)
+* argparse conflicts with blender commandline arguments
+    * hydra also conflicts
+    * might be better to nix the configurations or read statically from a config.yaml